Book Publishing

 During a public discussion of book publishing and distribution organized by the RES-POL project with the Ukrainian Book Institute, experts named 23 problems encountered in the book publishing sector.

-The RES-POL project conducted a series of in-depth interviews with industry players and analysts in spring, and the Ukrainian Book Institute organized a strategic session for market participants.
+The RES-POL project conducted a series of in-depth interviews with industry players and analysts this spring, and the Ukrainian Book Institute organized a strategic session for market participants.
 As a result, the experts defined essential issues in the book publishing sector:

 Human resources and professionals: